 D. (Derck) Koolen MSc

-Derck Koolen is a PhD Candidate at the Technology and Operations Management department at Rotterdam School of Management, Erasmus University and currently a visiting research fellow at London Business School.
+Derck Koolen is a PhD Candidate at the Technology and Operations Management department of Rotterdam School of Management, Erasmus University and currently a visiting research fellow at London Business School.
 His research focuses on the risks and challenges for electricity market design in integrating sustainable energy sources.
 Following a multi-method approach, the impact of a larger integration of intermittent renewable energy sources is assessed in terms of market efficiency, strategic bidding decisions and risk behavior in relation to the design of electricity markets.
 Derck has been a visiting scholar at Haas School of Business, University of California Berkeley and Warrington College of Business, University of Florida.

 PhD Track Risks and Challenges for Electricity Market Design in Integrating Sustainable Energy Sources